Total Anomalous Pulmonary Venous Return

 An IV medication called prostaglandin E1 may be given to keep the ductus arteriosus from closing.

 Surgical repair.
-The operation is performed under general anesthesia.
-The four pulmonary veins are reconnected to the left atrium, and any associated heart defects such as atrial septal defect, ventricular septal defect, patent foramen ovale, and/or patent ductus arteriosus are surgically closed.
+The operation is done under general anesthesia.
+The 4 pulmonary veins are reconnected to the left atrium, and any associated heart defects such as atrial septal defect, ventricular septal defect, patent foramen ovale, and/or patent ductus arteriosus are surgically closed.

 Postoperative care for your child